Is a Rewards Checking Account Right for Me?

 • Receive a set number of direct deposits equal to a specified value

-• Enroll in services like e-statements or online bill pay.
+• Enroll in services like e-statements or online bill pay

-If the reward is a high APY, you will likely earn that in the form of monthly interest on your bank’s payment schedule, deposited directly into the account.
-If the reward is cash back, the bank may offer multiple ways to redeem the cash within the mobile app.
+If the reward is a higher APY, you will likely earn that in the form of monthly interest on your bank’s payment schedule, deposited directly into the account.
+If the checking reward is cash back, the bank may offer multiple ways to redeem the cash within the mobile app.
 Similar to cashback credit cards, you can often convert points into airline miles or other perks — or just receive cash in your account.

 Perks of a Rewards Checking Account